matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/database-ide.md

 3. Click **Save**, save the configuration.

 4. To connect to the MatrixOne server, double-click **MatrixOne** in the database directory on the left.

+!!! note
+    By default setting, navicat connection will experience some bugs for now.

 ## Connect to the MatrixOne Server through DBeaver